-In most cases, employers require government approval before hiring a foreign worker now called a Labour Market Impact Assessment (LMIA), formerly known as a Labour Market Opinion (LMO).
-An LMIA is issued by Service Canada in cases where a Canadian employer is unable to fill the position with a local Canadian worker.
-The main means of demonstrating this is though advertising the jobs in Canada and making efforts to hire Canadians, proving that the applicants are not qualified for the position offered.
+In most cases, employers are required to get government approval before hiring foreign workers now called a Labour Market Impact Assessment (LMIA) formerly known as a Labour Market Opinion (LMO).
+An LMIA is issued in cases where a Canadian employer is unable to fill the position with a local Canadian worker.
+The main means of demonstrating this is through advertising the jobs in Canada and making efforts to hire Canadians, proving that the applicants are not qualified for the position offered.

 Once an employer applies for the LMIA, he or she will await a document of approval from Employment and Social Development Canada.
-This document is known as a positive LMIA (sometimes referred to as a confirmation letter) confirming there is a need to hire a foreign worker for the job in question, and that there are no Canadians to fill the position.
+This document is known as a positive LMIA sometimes referred to as a “confirmation letter” which confirms there is a need to hire a foreign worker.
 Once the employer receives the LMIA, the potential employee can apply for a work permit as long as he or she has a job offer letter, a contract, a copy of the LMIA, and the LMIA number.

 The application fee for LMIA requests is now $1000 per worker, an increase from the $275 per worker fee for LMOs.